-But there was something strange about it.
-From its base, it took at least thirty paces in all directions to reach the nearest tree.
-The ground was clean except for a few bare rocks while the rest of the forest was covered in mosses and brush.
-The other trees weren't as tall, weren't as perfect.
-Most of their trunks were bent and many were missing branches.
+But there was something strange about this spruce.
+From its base, it took at least fifty paces in all directions to reach the nearest tree.
+And the ground around it was clean except for a few bare rocks while the rest of the forest was covered in spongy mosses and brush.

-"It's like that big one moved over there," I said, immediately feeling silly for saying it.
+"It's like that big one moved itself away," I said, immediately feeling silly for saying it.

-No one heard because they were busy crawling on the forest floor as the guide pointed out different types of moss.
-I knelt like them and quickly saw that what had been a swath of green while standing was actually a network of different mosses, each with a different shape and texture.
+No one heard because they were crawling with the guide and studying the different types of moss on the forest floor.
+I knelt with them, noticing that what I first saw as a green swath was actually a network of different mosses, each with a different shape and texture and shade.
 Rocks covered in bright orange and red lichens dotted the green carpet.

 "These lichens secrete acids that break down the rocks over time," our guide said.
 "That helps create new soil.
 And you know, if you dig below this moss, you'd find what's called the mycorrhizal network."

 We looked closer.

 "The mycorrhizal is a web of fungus beneath the surface that connects these trees.
 The cells interact with the root cells and share carbon and water and nitrogen and hormones.
 Even defense cells and information.
 You could say that they talk."